-2) Dynamic measurements: To trace the behaviors of two Internet topologies, we downloaded nine snapshots of each AS topologies from [35].
-These data are collected in each week starting from March 31 to May 26 2001.
-According to metric Sk, Extended topologies are more preferential than Oregon.
-Skewness of Oregon topologies are between 0.37 and 0.38 while that of Extended are between 0.30 and 0.32.
+2) Dynamic measurements: To trace the behaviors of two Internet topologies, we downloaded nine snapshots of each AS topology from [33], for weeks between March 31 and May 26 2001.
+According to metric Sk, Extended is more preferential than Oregon.
+The skewness of Oregon is between 0.37 and 0.38, while that of Extended is between 0.30 and 0.32.
 Also, the extended topologies show smaller average diameters, but larger clustering coefficients than the original topologies.
 Figure 2 shows these results.

-One of interesting observations is that the behaviors of two Internet topologies over nine weeks are quite similar even though their absolute metric magnitudes are different.
-To confirm this observation, we trace several other properties of two topologies, i.e. number of nodes and links, average degree, node birth/death, and link birth/death and observe that all these results strongly support our argument1.
-So, we conclude that dynamic characteristics drawn from Oregon are very valuable metrics to validate network generative models.
+One interesting observation is that the behaviors of the two Internet topologies over the nine week period are quite similar, even though their absolute metric magnitudes are different.3 To confirm this observation, we trace several other properties of the two topologies, including the number of nodes and links, the average degree, node birth/death rates, and link birth/death rates, and observe that all of these measures display dynamic invariances-meaning that temporal trends strongly correlate between the two data sources, even if absolute values differ.
+Some of these results are shown in Figure 3.4.
+We argue that, like the static metric average-node-degree ratio, these invariant dynamic metrics should prove valuable for validating network models.